initia-labs/create-interwoven-app/README.md

 # create-interwoven-app

-A CLI tool to scaffold new applications with [InterwovenKit](https://docs.initia.xyz/interwovenkit) wallet integration and Initia branding.
+A CLI tool to scaffold new applications with [InterwovenKit](https://docs.initia.xyz/interwovenkit) and Initia Wallet integration

 ## Usage